DIRECTOR OF DEVELOPMENT

 - A strong portfolio of communication and awareness-raising materials (essential);

 - Demonstrated excellence in developing and managing personal contacts and connections with potential major donors and supporters (essential);

 - Relevant qualifications in fundraising.
 An equivalent combination of training and experience may be considered.

 - An understanding of Canadian Heritage and Cultural issues;

 - Experience in the Arts and Culture is considered an asset;

 Necessary Knowledge, Abilities and Skills:

-Wage / Contract Range:
+Salary / Contract Range:

 PART TIME EVENT STAFF

 These individuals will work events including weddings, corporate events and the Market @ Medalta as Event Staff and Bartenders.
 These positions are responsible for interacting with facility renters and the public.
 Strong communication and troubleshooting skills are required.
 Several shifts are available including but not limited to 2:00 – 9:00 pm on Thursdays and Saturday evenings until 2:30 am.
-Casual wage plus late night differential.